TheMatrix97/Workshop-Blockchain/README.md

 :pencil: P3- Write down the block parameters you obtained.

-:pencil: P4- Explain why you think transactions in Ethereum cost Gas.
-Which type of attack does it help mitigate?
+:pencil: P4- Explain what Gas is and why transactions in Ethereum consume Gas.
+Which type of attack does it help to mitigate?

 ## 5. Deploy to a public Testnet